WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 # Physics 427 Homework 0

+__Due 9:00am Friday 9/1/2023__

+This homework is not graded and is designed to help you set up your computer environment and understand the homework submission process.
+It has an unusual deadline of Friday 9/1 since you will need to go through this set up process before the first real homework is due.

 ## 0. Setting Up a Developing Environment

 We want to set up a Linux development environment on your computer.
 This will be